-If an employee simply requests one period of continuous shared parental leave, they are entitled to take that period of leave.
-If the employee meets the eligibility criteria, the employer cannot refuse the request.
+If an employee simply requests one period of continuous shared parental leave, the employee is entitled to take that period of leave.
+If the employee meets the eligibility criteria, the employer cannot refuse this request.

 Discontinuous periods of shared parental leave